 Graduate Course Credit Information

 Courses have been evaluated with respect to their equivalency to the University of Michigan campus-based day classes.
-The requirements of course content, homework, participation in class, and grading are reviewed by the Curriculum Committee granting credit.
+The requirements of course content, homework, participation in class, and grading are reviewed and approved by the Advisory Committee on Academic Programs of the School of Public Health.
+Their credits are valid in various academic programs of the University of Michigan.
 Acceptance of our courses for credit or substitution for similar courses offered by an institution is dependent upon the policy of that institution.

 Continuing Medical Education Credit

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Michigan Medical School and (insert name of non-accredited provider).
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of Michigan Medical School and the U-M School of Public Health.
 The University of Michigan Medical School is accredited by the ACCME to provide continuing medical education for physicians.
-The University of Michigan Medical School designates this live activity for a maximum of 105 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The University of Michigan Medical School designates this live activity for a maximum of 90 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the creditommensurate with the extent of their participation in the activity.